 I'm going back to the photography greats I've grown to adore like Saul Leiter, Harry Callahan, Man Ray just to name a few for inspiration.
 Bringing a little abstraction to the photograph and making the observer question rather than awe at the wonder of the dancer.
 I'm interested in the internal not the external beauty of the dancer as an artist.
 I want people's reactions to be inquisitive rather than impressive.

 I'm a dancer, photographer, dance instructor, sometimes a choreographer, and creative enthusiast.
-Dancing started as a need to be athletic with a body that had no coordination with traditional sports involving round objects or other tools.
-I earned a BFA in Dance from Stephens College for Women in 1999 and moved to New York that fall.
-I danced with a number of dance companies including Ben Munesteri Dance Company, Cortez & Co.
-Contemporary/Ballet, Pascal Rioult Dance Theater.
-In the fall of 2003 Paul Taylor asked me join Taylor 2 then in 2006 I joined Paul Taylor Dance Company where I remained until the summer of 2017.
-In the throes of living my dream at Taylor I also discovered a deep passion and love for photography.
 It began with the simple thought that living in this world of incredible dancers and a genius of our era is just too beautiful not to share with others.
 I'm constantly fascinated, impressed, amused, and inspired by the talents and personalities of those I share the stage with.
 Over the years some people took note of what I was doing and invited me to present my work in galleries and magazines.
 My photographs of the Taylor dancers were displayed at the Harding Gallery in San Francisco and my project Piano Movers was exhibited at the Furman Gallery at Lincoln Center in New York City.
+In the summer of 2018 my backstage work will be exhibited in the Furman Gallery once again in tandem with the Dance on Camera Festival.
 My work has also been published in Dance Magazine, Dance Teacher and, Dance Spirit.
 Photographic inspiration comes from the greats like Henri Cartier-Bresson, Harry Callahan, Yousuf Karsch, Saul Leiter just to name a few.

 I'm always looking for ways to keep myself creative whether it's teaching a class, taking a photograph, or imagining a new dance.
 The creative mind is the happy and healthy mind.
 I believe that we are all inherently capable of creative talent.
 It's whether or not we have the patience and dedication to nurture that talent that makes our craft communicable to our society.
 In expressing ourselves in ways words cannot, we have the opportunity to connect and find common ground on the most fundamental differences.
 In this way we not only heal ourselves but we also give a little bit of love and learn to live in a world populated with diversity.